Sunday, May 20, 2018

 Support “Save the Boundary Waters.” https://www.savetheboundarywaters.org/

 The real question here is that in the present political situation, where the capitalists have absolutely free reign on the government, will lobbying work?
 Will having corporations like Patagonia on your side help?
 Or the Big Green organizations?
 The odds are not good.
 The other travesty of environmental damage, the Enbridge oil pipeline through northern Minnesota, is a bi-partisan project.
-The main opposition is coming from the Ojibwe tribes and the ‘usual suspects,’ but no one in power.
+The main opposition is coming from 2 Ojibwe tribes and the ‘usual suspects,’ but no one in power.
 If this attempt to protect the boundary waters fails, something more radical will have to emerge.

 Prior relevant reviews: “The Race for What’s Left,” “Tar Sands,” and ‘Open Veins of Latin America’ and “Collapse.”
 Use blog search box, upper left.